Smile Brighter with Dental Crowns

-Dental crowns can be cleaned and maintained just like natural teeth.
-For a long-term result, schedule routine dental cleanings and examinations.
-Our porcelain crowns are highly stain-resistant and will look bright if they are cleaned every day.
+You should clean and maintain your dental crowns just like natural teeth.
+For long-term results, schedule routine dental cleanings and examinations.
+Our porcelain crowns are highly stain-resistant and will look bright if cleaned daily.

 Is the dental crown treatment painful?

-We always use a local anesthetic to numb the mouth during dental crown treatment.
-Dental sedation may also be used for fearful or anxious patients.
+We always use a local anesthetic to numb your mouth before we begin your dental crown treatment.
+Fearful or anxious patients can also qualify for dental sedation.
 When recovering, patients may feel temporary tooth sensitivity and gum soreness.

-Can teeth get infected beneath a dental crown?
+Can I get a tooth infection beneath a dental crown?

 Dental crowns that do not fit properly are more prone to infection and decay.
-Plaque, a sticky substance made of harmful bacteria, can build up underneath a dental crown and infect the tooth underneath.
+Plaque, a sticky substance made of harmful bacteria, can build up underneath a dental crown and infect the tooth under the crown.
 Call our office if you have an old or broken crown.
 We can fit you with a new crown that fully protects the tooth.